 In an instant the image is seared on the collective consciousness in the way pictures of ash-strewn figures groping their way through the streets of Manhattan were after 9/11.
-This man stands with his hands stained red with blood, a meat cleaver in one fist, a crumpled body lying behind him on the road.

 It's a scene that might have come out of Rwanda or the Congo.
 Yet the setting is John Wilson Street, south-east London, with the surreal touch of a red double-decker bus in the background.

 The man, later identified by acquaintances as Michael Adebolajo, does not flee.
 Nor does his accomplice, still not identified by police.
 The pair, who have just mown down and butchered 25-year-old British soldier Lee Rigby, roam the street, talking to stunned bystanders, blood-stained weapons still in their hands.

 This is not just a brutal slaying.
 It's street theatre of the most macabre kind.
 The primitivism of the act seems a core part of the message: you don't need to master bomb recipes on the internet to shake a Western city to its core; you get a similar effect by picking up a blade and hacking someone to death in broad daylight.

 Adebolajo's next act is to reach for the widest audience he can.